 Our hands hold a lot of tension.
 We use them for everything.
 (Think about it).
 Yes, you can do this massage for yourself.
 It is called a self-massage.
 Any time you feel your hands getting tight take this little break.

 work doing a lot of typing I can feel my hands tense up.
 So I will just do a

 quickly provide health benefits.
 This can be done to relieve tension, reduce

 and pain relief

 range of motion

 for better sleep

-First-Stroke the top of your hand; firmly pushing toward your wrist, then gently back to your fingertips.
-4-6 times.
+your hand; firmly pushing toward your wrist, then gently back to your fingertips.